 Types of Phishing Attacks

-Phishing attacks can be carried out in a number of different ways.
+Phishing attacks can be carried out in a number of different ways, targeting a wide range of victims through various methods.
+Below are the most common types:

-• Spear Phishing Attack: Spear phishing is a targeted form of phishing attack against specific individuals, organizations, or industries.
-Attackers typically conduct in-depth research on their targets to craft phishing messages that are highly realistic and relevant.
-According to Symantec’s Internet Security Threat Report 2019, 65% of threat actors used spear phishing as the primary attack vector.
+Spear phishing is a more targeted form of phishing attack aimed at specific individuals, organizations, or industries.
+Attackers often conduct in-depth research on their targets to craft highly personalized and convincing messages.
+For example, attackers may tailor emails using details like a person’s name or position to gain trust.
+According to Symantec’s Internet Security Threat Report 2019, 65% of threat actors used spear phishing as a primary attack method.

-• Whale Phishing Attack: Whale phishing is a type of spear phishing attack where the targets are high-ranking individuals, such as a CEO – the big phish, or whale, so to speak.
-Attackers may also pose as the CEO to issue fraudulent instructions to subordinates, also known as CEO fraud.
-The authority of such an individual makes it very likely that recipients comply with the email’s instructions.
+Whale phishing, also known as CEO fraud, targets high-ranking individuals like executives or CEOs.
+Attackers impersonate these individuals to issue fraudulent instructions to subordinates, such as authorizing wire transfers.
+Due to the authority associated with such figures, recipients are more likely to comply.
 According to newly released data by Statista, the global volume of CEO fraud increased from 9,708 in 2017 to 17,607 in 2020.
-FBI’s 2021 IC3 report found that BEC was responsible for $2.4 billion in losses to U.S. companies in 2021.
+FBI’s IC3 report found that BEC was responsible for $2.4 billion in losses to U.S. companies in 2021.

 Phishing Examples

-Here are some real-life examples of phishing attacks:
+Here are some real-life examples of phishing attacks, demonstrating how attackers exploit trust, urgency, and fear to achieve their objectives:

 COVID-19 Phishing Campaigns